Zeroji/minecord/README.md

 The special command `@` can be used to allow a role to use any command that is not present in the file.
 This is useful when you want someone to have full access to the Minecraft commands, but restrict the minecord side.

+Shells also have permissions, to enable someone to use the shell `chat`, just add `"$chat"` in the file.
+Users with the `@` permission will not have access to any shell, you have to manually add them.

 ##### users.json